jpcrespo/heartdisease_predictor/README.md

-To replicate this analysis follow the following steps:
+To replicate this analysis, following steps:

 1. Download de repository